bahrus/ib-id/README.md

 1. It has full support for dynamic tag names.
 2. It can complement server-side (initial) rendering.
 3. It does **not** provide any support for template binding of the light children within each element.
 It only provides support for a linear list of (a potpourri of) tags.
 This means to use ibid effectively, you will want a rapid way of encapsulating the markup you want within each tag (and a nice IDE and/or IDE plugin which can easily navigate to the code of a custom element -- [lit-plugin](https://marketplace.visualstudio.com/items?itemName=runem.lit-plugin) does this quite effectively for js-based web components, for example).
+4. It renders its content (near) adjacent to itself, so that it can insert content inside built-in list elements (and potentially table elements).

-Not that there **is** a web component, [repetir](https://github.com/bahrus/repetir) that extends ibid, with support for template binding of light children.
+Note that there **is** a web component, [lib-id](https://github.com/bahrus/lib-id) that extends ibid, with support for template binding of light children.

 The three ibid components also provide support for something called "element pooling."
 Alternative names could be element reuse, element recycling.
 Other repeating libraries may support the basic concept.
 The reason for this package supporting three different components has to do with element pooling strategy.